 Serge or zig zag the top of the bag.
 Fold the serged seam under about 1/4 inch so its not visible, and then fold down again 1 inch and pin in place.
 Then stitch around the top on the inside of the bag.

-Next pin the four corners and sew 1/4″ down.
+Next turn the bag right sides out, pin the four corners and sew 1/4″ down each side.

 Attaching the handles